 Blaine J. O’Connell, a respected healthcare business consultant, retired as Senior Vice President of Finance and Chief Financial Officer at Froedtert Health System — an HBCS client for over 25 years.
 He serves on various governing and advisory boards in the healthcare field.

 Blaine holds a Master’s of Business Administration Degree in Finance and Accounting from Northwestern University’s Kellogg Graduate School of Management, and a Bachelor of Science Degree in Psychology from the College of the Holy Cross.
 He is a Certified Public Accountant, and a member of the American Institute of CPAs.

 For more than 30 years, Doug has held a variety of executive healthcare management positions, most recently as co-founder and first President/CEO of the Jefferson Health System in Philadelphia.

 Before then, Doug played key management roles at the Henry Ford Hospital in Detroit, the University of Nebraska Hospital & Clinics, the University of Michigan Medical Center, and the Blue Cross/Blue Shield Association.
-In 2002, Doug retired from Jefferson and formed a consulting practice, Advisors to Healthcare Suppliers (ATS), which helps venture-capital stage companies market their products and services.
+In 2002, Doug retired from Jefferson and formed a consulting practice, Advisors to Healthcare Suppliers (ATHS), which helps venture-capital stage companies market their products and services.

 Doug received his Bachelor of Science Degree from Ohio State University and a Master of Hospital Administration Degree from the University of Michigan.